pappitti/nardai/README.md

 You should find a sprite sheet for your character, and define sprite motion / assets in the corresponding file (in the above example, `f1SpritesheetData` was defined in f1.ts)

-NOTE : in nard AI, the characters have more properties and spritesheetData is fetched slightly differently.
+**Note**: in nard AI, the characters have more properties and spritesheetData is fetched slightly differently.
 Please refer to the [project page](https://www.pitti.io/projects/nard-ai)

 3. Update the Background (Environment): The map gets loaded in `convex/init.ts` from `data/gentle.js`.
 To update the map, follow these steps: